fredbi/go-typeset/README.md

 > Perhaps in the future we may reintroduce a fasrer, allocation-free version of `github.com/rivo/uniseg` and iterate over unicode
 > graphemes rather than runes.

+* line breaker: future musings could be to extend the rendering to support PDF/HTML output, with font width measuring etc. Wow!

+## Rendering attributes

 ## Performances

 Most of the exposed utilities provide interfaces to work with slice of runes instead of strings.